 About the Keith Murdoch Oration

-The Keith Murdoch Oration is State Library Victoria's major biennial fundraising event.
-It raises funds to support the work of State Library Victoria, and to recognise the Library as a centre for excellence in the world of ideas and information.
+The Keith Murdoch Oration is a major event that raises funds to support the work of State Library Victoria, and to recognise the Library as a centre for excellence in the world of ideas and information.

 The Oration also reflects the Library's commitment to promoting debate within the community about knowledge and culture.

 The inaugural Keith Murdoch Oration was presented by Rupert Murdoch in 2001, on the topic of the human wealth of nations.
 Others have included:

 - Noel Pearson in 2016 on 'Still hunting the radical centre: revisiting Daniel Patrick Moynihan'

 - Lachlan Murdoch in 2014 on a free media

 - The Honourable Paul Keating in 2012, on Asia in the new world order